sandy road

 a large metal structure welcomes me to Wandkangurru Yarluyandi

-A Wandkangurru Yarluyandi welcome
+A Wangkangurru Yarluyandi welcome

 Finally I reached the famous Birdsville Racecourse and 4km later I had cycled over the Diamantina River and into town.